sulu/sulu/UPGRADE.md

 ```

 ### Media Metadata
 Copyright field is now available in the metadata of medias.
-Therefor you have to update you database:
+Therefore you have to update you database:

 ```bash
 app/console doctrine:schema:update --force